Show Schedule | Testimonials | bestingems@gmail.comEmail | Phone614-742-7466| Login| Signup

 Gemstone Treatment (Enhancement):

-Gems are treated for a number of different reasons:
+Gems are treated for several different reasons:

-Improve clarity: Emerald.
+Enhancement clarity: Emerald.

-Improve luster: Jadeite.
+Enhancement luster: Jadeite.

-Improve durability: Turquoise.
+Enhancement durability: Turquoise.

 Treatment (Enhancement) codes: